Skip to main content

 Engine Nodes

 The Engine Node data element keeps the state of a separate node.
 A node is defined as an instance that is deployed on its own environment (read JVM).
-Engine nodes are generated automatically.
+Engine nodes are created automatically.

 Engine Node Services